Academy at Dundee Ranch: History

+In May 2003, Costa Rican authorities began an investigation into the facility following concerns regarding its operation and the treatment of students.
+Authorities informed students of their legal rights during a visit to the academy, and Lichfield was subsequently taken into custody for a short period.
 The former director of Dundee Ranch said in a sworn statement in 2003 that WWASP took 75 percent of Dundee Ranch's income, leaving little money to care for its 200 children.